ms/buildtogether.tech/delivery/index.md

 ## The Final Report

-The other thing student projects usually have to deliver is some kind of final report.
+The other thing student projects usually have to deliver is some kind of <span i="final report">final report</span>.
 Most students short-change this part of the course, in part because it comes at the end, but also because they think, "I want to write code, not a novel."
-However, consider this from <cite>Fogel2005</cite>:
+However, <cite>Fogel2005</cite> had this to
+say:

 <blockquote markdown="1">